 When news broke last spring about Amazon’s courtship of some of the world’s biggest consumer packaged goods (CPG) brands, it touched off a wave of speculation.
-Did the e-commerce giant simply see an untapped opportunity for its fulfillment solution?
+Did the ecommerce giant simply see an untapped opportunity for its fulfillment solution?
 Or was it engaged in a longer game to alter the relationships between consumer goods makers and their brick-and-mortar retail partners?

 However it plays out, Amazon’s outreach exposed a digital divide in the consumer products world.
 On one side is the growing interest of brands in direct-to-consumer (D2C) models.
 On the other side are persistent worries about conflict — not just with traditional distribution channels but also with retailers carrying the brand.
-To bridge this gap, we identified seven dimensions in this Executive Insights along which a variety of pioneering brands have arrived at an effective digital strategy.
+To bridge this gap, we identified seven dimensions along which a variety of pioneering brands have arrived at an effective digital strategy.

 Understand how digital serves different consumer segments.
 That way, brands can deepen engagement by bringing people together for shared experiences.
 Kimberly-Clark, for example, specifically designed its Huggies rewards club to attract and educate new parents.
 Luxury brand Burberry maintains microsites where customers share snapshots of themselves in their own Burberry coats, and streams exclusive fashion shows for younger users of its mobile app.
 And on Twitter, fast casual restaurant chain Denny’s replicates the sort of fun, laid-back quips one might overhear from one of its booths.